Alchemint/SNEO/README.md

 ### Overview:

 SNEO refer to NEP-5 contract assets issued by NGD (NEO Global Development).
 SNEO can be exchanged for NEO at a 1:1 ratio and are fully refundable.
 The contract aims to map global assets NEO for the benefit of its internal transfer using the method of contract invocation.

-NGD provides the community with a common contract for SNEO, which can be used by each project to its own project.
-We did not add Claim GAS function to the contract because of the contract limitation and the problem of centralization.
-If the project party wants to do the centralized claim GAS function, can fork the code to develop itself.
+And it has claim gas function.

 ### Descriptions: